yaidercc/yaidercc/README.md

 - 🔭 At that movement I am doing BCA (Bachelors of Computer Application)
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning React JS And Node Js
+- 📣 I am a native Spanish speaker, and I am learning English on my own
 - 💬 Ask me about **Javascript** **HTML** **CSS** **GIT**
 - 📫 How to reach me: yaiderc19@gmail.com